OpenShot/libopenshot/doc/HW-ACCEL.md

 **Needed:** a way to get the options and limits of the GPU, like supported codecs and the supported dimensions (width and height).

-**Would be nice:** a way in python to only have some source for the desired plattform.
-Example: VAAPI is not supported in Windows or Mac and should not be displayed as an option for encoder libraries.

 **Further improvement:** Right now the frame can be decoded on the GPU but the frame is then copied to CPU memory.
 Before encoding the frame the frame is then copied to GPU memory for encoding.
 That is necessary because the modifications